Lance Bass: Personal life

 Bass dated actress Danielle Fishel of TV's Boy Meets World throughout 1999 and 2000.
 Fishel said she was heavily invested in the relationship, commenting that she was "so in love" with Bass.
 Bass ended the relationship after one year and continued to exclusively date women until he was 22.

-In his autobiography, Bass documents two gay relationships that predated media speculation; one with a Miami, Florida, native named Jesse, with whom Bass lived for two years, and another with an Idaho native named Joe.
+In his autobiography, Bass documents two gay relationships that predated media speculation; one with someone from Miami, Florida, named Jesse, with whom Bass lived for two years, and another with an Idaho native named Joe.
 Bass began dating Amazing Race winner Reichen Lehmkuhl in early 2006, a courtship that garnered tabloid coverage and led to Bass's decision to come out.
 Bass described his relationship with Lehmkuhl as "very stable"; however, the couple split up several months later.
 Shortly after his split with Lehmkuhl, Bass briefly dated Brazilian model and LXTV host Pedro Andrade.
 From August 2007 to March 2008, Bass dated New York-based hairdresser Ben Thigpen.
 After a year and a half of dating, Bass became engaged to Michael Turchin in September 2013.
 Bass and Turchin married on December 20, 2014, in Los Angeles.

 In a 2006 interview, Bass said he has Attention-Deficit Disorder.
+In August 2024, he made it known that he has type 1.5 diabetes, which had been misdiagnosed a few years earlier as type 2.
 Bass's favorite music bands are Aerosmith, the Goo Goo Dolls, and Journey, and his favorite actress is Lucille Ball, whom he grew up watching on I Love Lucy re-runs.
-He is a self-described "huge Dr. Seuss fan", devoting an entire room in his Jackson, Mississippi estate to Seuss memorabilia.
+He is a self-described "huge Dr. Seuss fan", devoting an entire room in his Jackson, Mississippi, estate to Seuss memorabilia.
 Bass has said he is a Christian and that he regularly attends church, though he considers himself to be non-denominational.
 He is the godfather of former bandmate and best friend Joey Fatone's daughters, Briahna and Kloey.